-Vanessa Markey, Tourism Ireland’s head of Great Britain, said: “Tourism Ireland is delighted these influential coach and group operators have had the opportunity to experience for themselves the high standard and variety of tourism product which Northern Ireland has to offer potential GB visitors, including the spectacular Causeway Coastal Route.
+Vanessa Markey, Tourism Ireland’s head of Great Britain, said: “Tourism Ireland is delighted these influential tourism operators have had the opportunity to experience for themselves the high standard and variety of tourism product which Northern Ireland has to offer potential GB visitors, including the spectacular Causeway Coastal Route.
 2012 has been a fantastic year for Northern Ireland, including the opening of the new Giant’s Causeway Visitor Centre and Titanic Belfast, presenting us with a significant opportunity to deliver a new message to people in GB and elsewhere around the world and to position Northern Ireland as a ‘must-see’ destination.

 “Tourism Ireland is rolling out its autumn campaign right now in GB, targeting millions of potential holidaymakers for city breaks and rural holidays, highlighting what makes a holiday here unique and truly memorable.
 Our message is that there has never been a better time to visit, with great value and terrific things to see and do – and these coach and group operators have now had the chance to experience this at first-hand.”